blainehill2001/Ginkgo-P/README.md

 If you get back a response as expected, then your algorithm is implemented properly.
-Check out [this link](https://nodejs.org/api/child_process.html) for more resources on how to interact with a NodeJS child process.
+Check out [NodeJS documentation](https://nodejs.org/api/child_process.html) for more resources on how to interact with a NodeJS child process.
 Two noteworthy hints are that data can be passed to a script via `sys argvs` in Python and to receive data from the script, simply `print` it in Python.
 Check out `/kompare_backend/algorithm_scripts/test_script.py` to see what we mean.

 ## How to display results from new Knowledge Graph Algorithms using d3